stealthman22/100-days-of-code/log.md

 DAY 85 (8th July 2019)

 Tackled the 23rd challenge of Javascript30, build a speech synthesizer (Converting text to speech), using the speechSynthesisUtterance API and the speechSynthesis global variable.
 Quite a straight process, that proves how invaluable arrays are

+DAY 86 (9th July 2019)

+Short commit today.
+Went through the functions lesson of the ZTM course, We focused on traditional functions.. function sayHello() {
+console.log('Hello World')
+}.
+Also learnt some best practices (Always write dry codes i.e avoid repetition), And why functions exit after a return statement.
+Finally the difference between functions expressions ( anonymous functions) and function declarations (they have an assigned name).

+DAY 87 (10th July 2019)

+Day 24 for JS30.
+Built a sticky navbar that is controlled by js.
+The height and passing are dynamically handled using the offsetHeight and offsetTop properties.
+This way you never need to worry if it resizes in any way.
+Finally finished the javascript section of ZTM.
+Went through arrays, objects and loops.
+Built a sign in logic for facebook.
+Found the for Each loop method quite interesting.
+But the methods in arrays make them so useful, it is advisable to wrap them round objects